dennislamcv1/IBMBEJD/README.md

 # IBMBEJD
-## IBM Back-end JavaScript Developer Professional Certificate
+## IBM Back-end JavaScript Developer Professional Certificate (11 course series)

 Prepare for a career in the high-growth field of backend development.
 In this program, you’ll develop skills needed for an entry-level, backend JavaScript developer in as little as 4 - 6 months.
 No prior degree or software engineering experience is required.